 Elizabeth is a versatile and skilled trial attorney who has focused on civil litigation at Peabody & Arnold since law school.
 She represents businesses and employers of all sizes in state and federal courts and administrative agencies in Massachusetts.
-Her experience includes significant first chair trial experience in several areas of the law, including the successful defense of employment discrimination and premises liability trials.
+Her experience includes significant first chair trial experience in several areas of the law, including the successful defense of employment discrimination, professional liability, and premises liability trials.
 Always practical and engaged, Elizabeth works as a team with her clients — giving straightforward advice in clear language — to reach successful outcomes from pre-suit advice through every stage of litigation.
 Her clients rely on her judgment and acumen to assist them throughout the litigation process, while opposing counsel appreciate her professionalism.
 In addition to her trial work, Elizabeth has appellate experience in both state and federal courts.

 Commonwealth of Massachusetts